They say…

 The number has continued to grow since, though at a reduced rate.
 The ever-reliable Jezza of the Beer Guide London website puts the current total at 120, and I expect a modest increase on this figure by the time the book goes to the printers.
 They include some really good small and independent producers, like Affinity, pictured left.
 Encouragingly, only a few have closed, most of them either very small or brewpubs who decided it wasn’t worth the bother.
 More significant have been the many expansions.

-Today, following the dramatic announcement last month that Fuller’s was selling its interests to Asahi and concentrating on pubs, the five biggest London breweries are owned or part-owned by multinationals.
-Asahi also ended up with Meantime following the breakup of SAB-Miller while fellow Japanese giant owns Fourpure through its Lion subsidiary.
+Today, following the dramatic announcement last month that Fuller’s was selling its brewing interests to and concentrating on pubs, the five biggest London are owned or part-owned by multinationals.
+Asahi also ended up with following the breakup of SAB-Miller while fellow Japanese giant Kirin owns Fourpure through its Lion subsidiary.
 Beavertown is near-50% owned by Heineken, enabling a major expansion to what will potentially be London’s biggest brewery in Ponders End – just up the River Lee Navigation from AB InBev-owned Camden Town.
 The Dutch brewer has also financed a major expansion for Brixton brewery while Carlsberg now owns London Fields in a joint venture with Brooklyn.

-So far, all these new subsidiaries have kept their distinctive identities and management teams: unlike in the post-war decades when big breweries swallowed smaller ones primarily for their pub estates, the multinationals are after credible brands and businesses that can respond more flexibly to the demands of a new generation of drinkers.
+So far, all these new subsidiaries have kept their distinctive identities and management teams: unlike in the post-war decades when big swallowed smaller ones primarily for their pub estates, the multinationals are after credible brands and businesses that can respond more flexibly to the demands of a new generation of drinkers.
 But the megabrewers still have the power to restrict access to market for the independents and, ultimately, are more interested in shareholder dividends than the quality of their beer.

-And there’s reason to be particularly concerned about Fuller’s, now London’s only remaining heritage brewery with roots stretching back to the 17th century – every other one of those 120 is a 21st century creation.
-Asahi says it will continue to brew at the historic Griffin brewery on Chiswick Mall, but as this is squeezed between the river Thames and the A4 right next to one of London’s prettiest ‘villages’, someone must have worked out quite how much it would be worth as a prestige redevelopment site.
+And there’s reason to be particularly concerned about Fuller’s, now London’s only remaining heritage brewery with roots stretching back to the 17th century – every other one of those 120 is a 21st century creation. says it will continue to brew at the historic Griffin brewery on Chiswick Mall, but as this is squeezed between the river Thames and the A4 right next to one of London’s prettiest ‘villages’, someone must have worked out quite how much it would be worth as a prestige redevelopment site.

 The positive side of this for beer drinkers is the normalisation of ‘craft’ beer in London.
-We can now expect to see at least a few decent, and usually locally-brewed, beers at any new or informal restaurant, which means I’ll have the raise the standards for non- outlets higher still to keep the book within reasonable proportions.
-Interestingly, the traditional pub sector, once seen as the natural home of good beer, is increasingly lagging behind thanks to the dominance of tied houses and chains.
+We can now expect to see at least a few decent, and usually locally-brewed, beers at any new bar or informal restaurant, which means I’ll have the raise the standards for non-brewing outlets higher still to keep the book within reasonable proportions.
+Interestingly, the sector, once seen as the natural home of good beer, is increasingly lagging behind thanks to the dominance of tied houses and chains.

-So I’m now looking forward once again to several hard-working but rewarding months visiting as many pubs, bars, shops and breweries as I can: my ‘long list’ rather dauntingly exceeds 700.
+So I’m now looking forward once again to several hard-working but rewarding months visiting as many pubs, bars, shops and as I can: my ‘long list’ rather dauntingly exceeds 700.
 If you think you can add to that, you’ll find a suggestion form and guidance on the London’s Best Beer page.

 3 comments to London’s Best Beer: Trebles all round